Skip to content

 Guide

-A practical guide to choosing between Claude Opus 4.7, Sonnet 4.6, and Haiku 4.5 for professional work in 2026.
+A practical guide to choosing between Claude Opus 4.8, Sonnet 5, and Haiku 4.5 for professional work in 2026 — plus where Fable 5 fits.
 With profession-specific recommendations for the most common workflows.

-Anthropic ships three generally-available Claude models as of May 2026: Opus 4.7, Sonnet 4.6, and Haiku 4.5.
-They share a common feature surface (text + image input, vision, tool use, Skills, Projects) but differ meaningfully on speed, depth, cost, and context window.
-Picking the right one for the right task is the highest-leverage tooling decision most professionals make in 2026 — and the documentation, while thorough, doesn't translate directly into "which model for which job."
+Anthropic's current generally-available lineup as of July 2026: Sonnet 5 (the new default), Opus 4.8, Haiku 4.5, and — restored on July 1 after a 19-day government-ordered suspension — Fable 5, a Mythos-class model that sits above the Opus tier (see our Claude Fable 5 explainer for the restoration story and its credits-based billing).
+The three workhorse tiers share a common feature surface (text + image input, vision, tool use, Skills, Projects) but differ meaningfully on capability, speed, cost, and context window.
+Picking the right one for the right task is still the highest-leverage tooling decision most professionals make in 2026 — but Sonnet 5 just made the default answer much better.

 Context window 1M tokens 1M tokens 200K tokens